richTheCreator/Elevated-Trading-LLC/src/pages/index.md

   heading: Equity Driven Farms
   description: >-
-    Let’s face it, without the cultivators putting in the hard work during the grow season and choosing to grow  our wholesale hemp flower on their farms, the CBD industry would not be possible.
+    Let’s face it, without the cultivators putting in the hard work during the grow season, the CBD industry would not be possible.
 We’re passionate about delivering the highest value for our customers while ensuring that the farming community is profitable for future harvests.

-    Elevated Trading has done the “leg work” and vetted farms extensively to form strategic partnerships with the premier grow operations and extraction facilities across the country.
-Our customers are welcome to visit our farms and extraction facilities to see how much care and effort goes into maintaining a premium, compliant, and consistent portfolio of wholesale hemp products.
+    Our customers are welcome to visit our farms and lab facilities to see how much care and effort goes into maintaining a premium, compliant, and consistent portfolio of wholesale hemp products.
   backgroundImg:
     alt: Wholesale Hemp Farmers
     image: /media/rogue_valley_hempfarm.jpg
 supplyChain:
   heading: Integrated In Your Supply Chain
   description: >
-    With direct industry experience across all aspects of the supply chain, from farming, distribution and retail, we’re uniquely positioned to offer a world-class buying experience for our customers.
+    With direct industry experience across all aspects of the supply chain, Elevated Trading delivers a world-class buying experience for our customers.

-    We’re removing the friction from the buying process for our customers that want high value wholesale hemp products but don’t have the time and/or staff to form strategic partnerships directly at the source.
+    We’re removing the friction from the buying process and help clients find a profitable product mix that supports the unique essence of your retail brand.

-    We also offer full-service consulting at the retail level to find a profitable product mix that will satisfy your customers while maintaining the unique essence of your retail brand.
-We don’t just sell wholesale hemp products, we solve problems.
+    We don’t just sell products, we solve problems.
   backgroundImg:
     alt: Testing alt
     image: /media/hemp_supplychain_cultivation.png